ncannings/BitNet/README.md

                         Size of the prompt context -temp TEMPERATURE, --temperature TEMPERATURE
-                        Temperature, a hyperparameter that controls the randomness of the generated text -cnv, --conversation  Whether to enable chat mode or not (for instruct models.)
+                        Temperature, a hyperparameter that controls the randomness of the generated text --hf-base HF_BASE     Override the Hugging Face model identifier to use when hydrating ternary exports.
+This is useful if the export metadata is missing or you want to use a local path.
+  -cnv, --conversation  Whether to enable chat mode or not (for instruct models.)
                         (When this option is turned on, the prompt specified by -p will be used as the system prompt.)
 </pre>